MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/crash-analyzer/index.md

 ---
 title: Crash analyzer tool
-description: How to use the Crash analyzer tool in DevTools to analyze and diagnose crashes of your production web app.
+description: How to use the Crash analyzer tool in Microsoft Edge DevTools to analyze and diagnose crashes of your production web app.
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.topic: conceptual
 ms.service: microsoft-edge
 ms.subservice: devtools
-ms.date: 06/12/2024
+ms.date: 06/26/2024
 ---
 # Crash analyzer tool